didge/VirtualBox-Clone-Backup/README.md

 When I make a backup of a live VM, I first shutdown it down then execute a script that launches VBCB with the `--backupmode start` option.
 With this option enabled, VBCB does the following:
 1. Takes a snapshot of the VM.
-1. Starts a clone of the VM from the snapshot.
+2. Starts a clone of the VM from the snapshot.
-1. While the clone is starting, simultaneously restarts the VM.
+3. Restarts the VM while the clone is executing.

 Because the snapshot is taken while the VM is offline, it is both fast and stable.
 And, because the clone is made from a snapshot, there is nothing preventing the VM from restarting immediately.
 Backups of a live VM take only as long to shutdown and restart.

 ## Table of Contents